General Season InformationUpdated Monday November 26, 2018 by SCP.

 Perhaps you'd like to volunteer in some capacity with the league or team……GREAT!!
 Our league is made up entirely of volunteers.
-All you need to do is complete and submit the volunteer application.
+First step you need to do is complete and submit the volunteer application.
 We are always looking for coaches, team support and board members.
-Also, please consider becoming a General Member of the league.
+Also, if you are unable to volunteer, please consider becoming a General Member of the league.
 Pay the $5.00 fee prior to October 1st and this entitles you to nominate, be nominated and vote during the league elections held in December.
 Talk to any Board Member for details regarding volunteering or league membership.

 The mere fact that you registered your child to participate shows that you care and want to be part of your child's involvement in sports, we admire and appreciate that.
 But there have been instances in the past where some children are simply "dropped off" at practice and games, left to fend for their selves.
 Please stay at practices and games to support your child.
 Also, your presence at the scheduled board meetings will ensure you’re up on what’s happening within the league and give you the opportunity to voice your opinion on issues that concern you.

 Chain of Command:

 It is very important that you know who, when and how to contact.
 In most cases your team support contact should be the first call you make.
 Please do not contact a board member to find out if practice has been cancelled or moved, as they will not know.
 The board is busy getting information to the entire league.